Writing Sprints: A Simple Exercise That Benefits Every Writer

 - Use the worksheet to assess how you did.

-When you’re done, let us know how everything went in the comments.
+When you’re done, let us know how everything went in the practice box below.
 Did you enjoy sprinting?
 Would you be interested in finding a group of sprinters to do this with more regularly?
 Respond to some of your fellow writers’ comments.